Introduction to Security of Payment and Adjudication in South Australia

 The adjudication process may seem difficult when first encountered.
 Actually it is not.
 When an important term used by the Act is first encountered in the text, it is highlighted in blue.
 Passing the mouse over the term causes a grey box to "pop-up" with a simple explanation of the term.

-We have attempted to explain each step of the processes under the Act simply by using a flowchart which alerts claimants and respondents (parties) under the Act to their major rights and obligations.
+We have attempted to explain each step under the Act in a simple manner by using our unique flowchart.
 The flowchart is interactive.
 This means that when you click on a box in the flowchart brief details are provided in a pop-up overlay.
 Clicking the read more button at the bottom of the box provides much more information.
-The simplest way to return from an information box to the flowchart is to close it by clicking the small X located on the top right corner of the pop-up.
+The simplest way to return to the flowchart is to click the backspace arrow in the top left of the browser.